raspberrypilearning/comic-character/en/step_2.md

 ## Create hero image slider

-Create an interactive hero slider for your webpage, so users can navigate through different hero images with next and previous buttons.
+In this step you will reate an interactive hero slider for your webpage.
+Users can navigate through different hero images using buttons on the slider.
 <iframe src="https://staging-editor.raspberrypi.org/en/embed/viewer/comic-character-step2" width="100%" height="800" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen> </iframe>

 --- task ---